 It’s important to understand that for most of human history, the majority of people who ended up in mental hospitals weren’t actually mentally ill.
+At least, not in the way we like to assume.
 The bulk were simply living in times where normal human feelings were painfully suppressed, and common struggles were veiled in denial.

 What today we’d call eccentricities or mere individual expression, was back then considered disease.
 SECRECY was the name of the game.
 And if you didn’t play the game, well, you’d be sorry…